visforvali/ws297y/notes/notes-6.1.md

 ---
 layout: page
-title: 6.1 - Can the Researcher’s Tools Dismantle Their House?
+title: 6.1 - The Researcher's Tools
 nav_exclude: true
 ---

-# 6.1 - Can the Researcher’s Tools Dismantle Their House?
+# 6.1 - The Researcher's Tools

 Welcome back, comrades!
 We're more than a third of the way through so I wanted to ask how you’re taking care of yourselves this semester.